Request your free Orthodontics consultation today by calling 417-889-4746 or by submitting the form below.

-If you are concerned that yourself or your child may need to undergo an orthodontic treatment, at Innovative Dental we offer a complimentary consultation with Dr. Megan to assess and discuss the benefits and process of treatment.
+If you are concerned that yourself or your child may need to undergo an orthodontic treatment, at Innovative Dental we offer a complimentary consultation with one of our doctors to assess and discuss the benefits and process of treatment.
 At the consultation, we will take complimentary x-rays to check for decay or impacted teeth that may need to be addressed.
-Dr. Megan will review the results of the images, and perform a visual exam to make an assessment of what phase of treatment is right for them, and give an initial idea the possible treatment and steps.
+Your doctor will review the results of the images, perform a visual exam to make an assessment of what phase of treatment is right at the time, and give an initial idea the possible treatment and steps.

 The next step is to have a ‘workup’ of diagnostic information to determine the finer details of your unique case.
 A work-up consists typically of:

 - Ceph x-ray to view the profile and jaw positioning